-With the economic uncertainty from the Covid-19 pandemic, banks have been tightening their restrictions – especially for self employed borrowers.
+And with the Covid-19 pandemic putting a strain on the economy and small businesses in particular, banks have been tightening their restrictions for self employed borrowers.

 Why is it difficult to get a self employed mortgage?

-1. You are applying for the same mortgage as an employed person
+1. You're applying for the same mortgage as an employed person...

-There is no specialist self employed mortgage product.
-Self Certification Mortgages used to fill this gap, but since the 2008 economic crash, they have become a thing of the past.
+Self Certification Mortgages used to fill this gap in the market, but since the 2007/8 economic crash they have become a thing of the past.

-Since Covid-19, mortgage lenders are constantly adapting their criteria to the post-pandemic economy.
+Since Covid-19, mortgage lenders have been constantly adapting their lending criteria to the post-pandemic economy.
 This is unpredictable, reactionary, and constantly changing.

-Some banks now have very different lending criteria to others, especially when it comes to self employed income.
+Some banks now have very different lending criteria to others, especially when it comes to self employed income applicants.

-This makes it difficult to know whether you will be accepted, and difficult to choose which lender to approach.
+This makes it difficult to know whether your application will be accepted, and difficult to choose which lenders to approach.

-Too many rejected applications will leave a red flag against your name for future applications.
+Too many rejected mortgage applications will leave a red flag against your name.
 This is why using a specialist mortgage broker is often the safest and quickest option when applying for a mortgage as a self employed individual.